 Distance Learning focuses on utilizing technology and teaching methods to provide instruction to students outside the regular classroom and thereby increase flexibility and scheduling options.
-There are two types of Distance Learning courses at Calhoun: hybrid and online.
+Distance Learning Courses at Calhoun Community College include the following:

-- An online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
+- An asynchronous online course is one in which instruction is delivered entirely online through Blackboard, a learning management system.
 Although the course content is delivered entirely online, students may be required to take exams in the Testing Center on either campus, or at an approved testing location.
-Calhoun identifies an online course with a "W" in the course schedule.
+Some courses also utilize online test proctoring software like Respondus or Honorlock.
+There may be additional fees to use outside testing centers.
+Calhoun identifies an asynchronous online course with a "W" in the course section of the semester course schedule.

-Both hybrid and online courses require a reliable and current computer and Internet access, preferably high-speed.
+All distance learning courses require a reliable and current computer and Internet access, preferably high-speed. .
+A list of minimum technical requirements can be found at https://calhoun.edu/distance-learning/technical-requirements/.
 Additionally, Distance Learning courses require computer literacy and reading comprehension skills, as well as self-discipline and motivation.
 Students register for Distance Learning courses in the same way they register for traditional courses.
 For additional information, please visit our website, www.calhoun.edu, or contact Distance Learning Services at email@example.com or 256-306-2998.